rust-embedded/rust-raspberrypi-OS-tutorials/06_raspbootin64/README.md

 instruction that jumps to the reset handler, because we want to jump to _the relocated reset handler_, not the original one.

-Since rustc generates RIP-relative jumps now due to the `position independence`, we can leverage this feature and add the same offset to the reset address that we implicitly used for the relocation copying (`2048`).
+Since rustc now generates jumps relative to the current instruction due to the `position independence`, we can leverage this feature and add the same offset to the reset address that we implicitly used for the relocation copying (`2048`).
 This ensures that we jump to the reset handler _in the relocated loader code_.

 ## Linker and Boot Code